-Lots of people mistake a dormant deciduous tree in winter for a dead tree.
-It can sometimes be hard to distinguish by simply looking at it from a distance.
+Many people mistake a dormant deciduous tree in winter for a dead tree.
+Looking at it from a distance can sometimes be hard to distinguish.

-It’s pretty easy to tell the difference between a dead and dormant tree, but doing a quick test or looking for some key signs is a sure-fire way to know for sure.
+It’s pretty easy to tell the difference between a dead and dormant tree, but doing a quick test or looking for some key signs is a surefire way to know.

-Here are two really simple tests you can do at home to know for sure whether your tree is dead o simply a late bloomer.
+Here are two really simple tests you can do at home to know for sure whether your tree is dead or simply a late bloomer.

-The scratch test – By scratching the outer side of the bark you will be able to reveal the second layer (the one under the layer you scratched off) is green.
-This is a really good sign that there is still hope for your tree and it might just need some more time before it blooms back to life.
+The scratch test – By scratching the outer side of the bark, you will be able to reveal the second layer (the one under the layer you scratched off) is green.
+This is a good sign that there is still hope for your tree, and it might need some more time before it blooms.

-The snap test – The second way is by taking a year old twig and bending it to a 90-degree angle.
+The snap test – The second way is by bending a year-old twig to a 90-degree angle.
 If the twig breaks, the tree is most likely dead.

-Signs like fungus or horizontal cracks are clear signs of a dead tree if inspecting from only visual observation.
+Signs like fungus or horizontal cracks are clear signs of a dead tree if inspected from only visual observation.
 You can tell a tree is dead in a much earlier stage by looking at new twigs and seeing whether their buds are dry or green.

 If you pull at one of the buds and it comes off easily, the tree is most likely dead.
 But I urge you to try both of the above tests on several branches just in case you pick a branch/ twig that happens to be dead.
 Lots of trees get dead branches and the rest of the tree is fine.